-Large public events like the Olympics often arise to large amounts of waste and there are differing levels of intrinsic motivation for people to engage in eco-friendly behaviours, as well as physical barriers, such as limited access to bins.
+Large public events like the Olympics often arise to large amounts of waste.
+There are differing levels of intrinsic motivation for people to engage in eco-friendly behaviours as well as physical barriers, such as limited access to bins.

 Ecotrack is a mobile application aimed at promoting eco-friendly behaviours through incentives and educational content.
 Users can easily classify their waste and locate nearby bins to overcome barriers of limited access.